245th Siege Battery, Royal Garrison Artillery: Ypres

 As the Ypres offensive bogged down, Second Army took over its direction in September and 43rd HAG was reinforced and transferred to X Corps in that army as Northern Counter-Battery Double Group.
 The attack on the Gheluvelt Plateau by X Corps on 20 September during the Battle of the Menin Road Ridge was successful because the objectives were limited and the heavy artillery support was overwhelming.
 43rd HAG's batteries fired neutralising CB tasks all day, some on new targets spotted by aircraft, and hostile fire was weak, though 245th Siege Bty suffered a few casualties.
-The CB fire continued over the following days to disrupt German attempts at counter-attacks.Edmonds, 1917, Vol II, pp. 236–41, 247–8, 253–6, 258–9, 271–4, 277.Wolff, pp. 191–4.
+The CB fire continued over the following days to disrupt German attempts at counter-attacks.

 From the night of 24/25 September 43rd HAG's batteries concentrated on Gheluvelt to prepare for the attack planned for 26 September (the Battle of Polygon Wood), but reverted to CB fire when the Germans put in a spoiling attack between the Menin Road and Polygon Wood on 25 September.
 Second Army's attack still went in as scheduled at 05.50 on 26 September.
-43rd HAG fired its CB neutralising tasks all day, and the German counter-attacks were crushed by the massed artillery.Edmonds, 1917, Vol II, pp. 282–4, 286–92.Wolff, pp. 199–200.
+43rd HAG fired its CB neutralising tasks all day, and the German counter-attacks were crushed by the massed artillery.
 The group continued its CB support for X Corps' partially successful attacks on 4 October at the Battle of Broodseinde and 9 October Battle of Poelcappelle.
 X Corps carried out a feint attack with full artillery support when the neighbouring II ANZAC Corps attacked on 12 October at the First Battle of Passchendaele.
 By now the tables were turned: British batteries were clearly observable from the Passchendaele Ridge and were subjected to hostile CB fire, while their own guns sank into the mud and became difficult to move and fire.
 To be able to supply them with ammunition the heavy guns had to stay strung out one behind the other along the few available roads, making them an easy target.
-The battery was suffering almost daily casualties from shellfire and gas – Maj Wildey had been wounded on 28 September – and by 17 October it was down to an effective strength of 4 officers and 83 other ranks (ORs) against an establishment of 7 officers and 188 ORs.Edmonds, 1917 Vol II, pp. 303–9, 327–30, 338–43, 374-77.Wolff, pp. 207–12, 223–35, 249–51.
+The battery was suffering almost daily casualties from shellfire and gas – Maj Wildey had been wounded on 28 September – and by 17 October it was down to an effective strength of 4 officers and 83 other ranks (ORs) against an establishment of 7 officers and 188 ORs.

 The battery transferred to the command of 51st HAG on 20 October, but continued the bombardments as Second Army renewed the attack on the ridge (the Second Battle of Passchendaele) on 26 October.
 It transferred again to 41st HAG on 29 October, and finally went to rest on 5 November.